shakes76/PatternFlow/recognition/Richard-Marron-Improved-Unet/readme.md

 * `optimizer` : Default is `Adam` with a learning rate of 1e-3.
 The [Adam](https://keras.io/api/optimizers/adam/) optimiser is a fairly standard optimiser which worked well in training.
 * `loss` : Default is "binary_crossentropy".
 This was chosen because we are only classifying pixels as two classes: either "lesion" or "not lesion" for the segmentation.
 If there were more classes, we would use "categorical_crossentropy".
 * `leaky` : Default is 1e-2.
 This controls the `alpha` parameter in the [LeakyReLU](https://keras.io/api/layers/activation_layers/leaky_relu/) layer which acts as the activation in this model.
 * `drop` : Default is 3e-1.
-This conrols the drop-out percentage in the [Dropout](https://keras.io/api/layers/regularization_layers/dropout/) layer.
+This conrols the drop-out percentage in the [Dropout](https://keras.io/api/layers/regularization_layers/dropout/) layers.

 # Results